hfour/yads/README.md

 ```

 If your array is large and gets mutated often, this becomes inefficient, so you must devise some
 caching mechanism.
-This data structure makes caching fast and easy for very large arrays.
-You could
+This data structure makes caching fast and easy for very large arrays whose
-do something like this:
+operations on elements are associative.
+You could do something like this:

 ```typescript
 import { EvenCount } from './someplace';